ruyd/fullstack-monorepo/README.md

 ## Developer Experience

-- Hot Reload Heaven: client and server independently and both for packages
+- Hot Reload Heaven: client, server and packages
 - Generic modern redux and react-query without boilerplate
+- Web Workers for expensive computations
-- Typed APIs via shared library with express automation
+- Typed API requests via shared library with express automation
-- Workers for expensive computations
-- Lazy NPM script for server
+- Automation of npm with custom scripts
+- vscode debug configurations

-### The Assignment
+### Challenge

 Create a drawing web application that allows users to draw/sketch on an empty piece of “paper” and upload it to a public list of drawings.